rant-lang/reference/src/intro.md

 * [**Runtime features:**](/runtime.md) Overview of features specific to the runtime.
 * [**Standard library:**](/stdlib.md) Reference for the functions found in the Rant Standard Library.
 * [**Glossary:**](/glossary.md) Familiarize yourself with Rant's terminology.

+## Translations

+If you want to see this documentation in your language, please [file an issue](https://github.com/rant-lang/reference/issues) and we'll work towards an official translation.

 ## Other helpful resources